Comb Ceramic: Korea

-The Neolithic Age in Korea began around 8,000 BC.
-People began farming, planting millet and other grains, and gradually began to settle down, forming a clan society.
+During the Neolithic Age of Korea (circa 8000 BCE), people began farming, planting millet and other grains, and gradually began to settle down, forming a clan society.

 They ground the stone into various grinding tools for use.
 Among them, the most representative of the characteristics of the Neolithic Age is the comb pottery, which is found all over the Korean Peninsula.
-Amsa-dong in Seoul, Nanjing in Pyongyang, and Ga-ri in Gimhae are representative sites of comb pottery.
+Amsa-dong in Seoul, Namgyŏng in Pyongyang, and Ga-ri in Gimhae are representative sites of comb pottery.

-In North Korea

 The first knowledge of comb pottery on the Korean Peninsula began with Stone Age sites and relics found in the areas of Pyongan, Hwanghae and Gyeonggi provinces during a survey conducted by Torii Ryuko in 1916.
 Later, Fujita Ryusaku proposed the Northern system theory, which linked the lineage of carpeted pottery culture on the Korean Peninsula with that of Neolithic pottery culture in northern Eurasia.
 His theory of Northern genealogy had a major impact on the epistemology of Neolithic pottery in the academic circles of North and South Korea after the August 15 liberation, but has been repudiated by excavations and research at new sites since the 1980s.

+Korea's Jeulmun pottery is best known for its distinct "Cross-hatched" or "Hashtag (#)" surface patterns that are found only in the region (and in early/middle Jōmon pottery of Japan).